|

 has always been a question that has meandered through my messy mind.
 How

-could a plump widow somehow manage to rule over the greatest empire the
+could a plump recluse and widow somehow manage to rule over the greatest empire the

 world has ever known?
 How could this shy old dear possibly be the head